harrydowning/serl/docs/source/user_guide/cli.rst

 :Description:

-The install command can be used to add a language to the :term:`system configuration`.
+The install command can be used to add a language to the :term:`system configuration <system configuration >`.
 The specified :code:`<language>` can either be a relative or absolute file path, or a HTTP URL which when resolved returns a language configuration.
 Installed languages can be renamed by specifying an :code:`<alias>`.

 ..
 Note::
   Languages are determined uniquely by their filename.
-  This means that multiple languages in the :term:`system configuration` cannot have the same name.
+  This means that multiple languages in the :term:`system configuration <system configuration >` cannot have the same name.
-  By default, the install command won't override languages in the :term:`system configuration`, however this can be changed with the :code:`-U` or :code:`--upgrade` command.
+  By default, the install command won't override languages in the :term:`system configuration <system configuration >`, however this can be changed with the :code:`-U` or :code:`--upgrade` command.
   This ensures languages won't be accidentally overridden.

 uninstall